keritenerowicz/CourseEnroll/README.md

 pip install -r requirements.txt
 ```

-Install version 83.0.4103.39 of [ChromeDriver](https://chromedriver.storage.googleapis.com/index.html?path=83.0.4103.39/), and place the executable into /CourseEnroll
+Install the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/), and place the executable into /CourseEnroll

 # How to Use
 - Start the program before enrollment to allow time for the user to log in.
 This will ensure that the user begins their enrollment process nearly as soon as it opens.